brianephraim/markdown-resume-js/resume.md

 #### **Alexander Interactive** (agency) - Frontend Web Developer<br />NYC, May 2011 - March 2012
 - Serving E-commerce clients such as Lowe's Home Improvement and Adorama
 - Doing agile with daily scrum calls, sprint planning/review, and demos for executive product owners
-- Flying to client corporate headquarters for onsite consulting

 #### **KickApps/Kit Digital** (agency) - Frontend Web Developer<br />NYC,October 2010 - May 2011
 - Developing social portals for such clients as The Doctor Oz TV Show, MIT University, Penguin publishers